-Coronaviruses are common around the world and cause a range of illnesses in humans, from the common cold to SARS and MERS.
+- Coronaviruses are common around the world and cause a range of illnesses in humans, from the common cold to SARS and MERS.
 Viruses of this family also cause disease in animals.
-Chinese authorities are reporting an outbreak with a possible a zoonotic origin in Wuhan City.
-The new virus was initially named the 2019 Novel Coronavirus (2019-nCov).
-CDC has confirmed person-to-person transmission in the U.S on Jan.
+CDC confirmed person-to-person transmission in the U.S on Jan.
 30. opens in a new tab On Feb.
 26, they confirmed a possible instance of community-spread opens in a new tab of the virus that causes COVID-19.

 Recommendations for Healthcare Providers